-Actively farmed land maintains open space, contributes to the scenic beauty of the Town, helps to recharge groundwater, and acts as a buffer to natural ecosystems such as forest and wetland.
+As documented in the Town's Agricultural Enhancement Plan (2016), more than 13,500 acres in the Town are actively farmed lands with high quality agricultural soils (Prime, Soils of Statewide Importance, or Prime if Drained.)
+The high quality soils in the Town support the regional agricultural economy.
+In addition, actively farmed land maintains open space, contributes to the scenic beauty of the Town, helps to recharge groundwater, and acts as a buffer to natural ecosystems such as forest and wetland.

-Map 8 depicts agricultural land cover by soil classification as well as the Town's Strategic Farmland Protection Area.
+Map 8: Strategic Farmland Protection Area depicts agricultural land cover by soil classification as well as the Town's Strategic Farmland Protection Area.
 The agricultural land cover was mapped in 2002 as part of comprehensive land cover mapping for the Ontario County Planning Department and updated for the Town of Canandaigua's 2016 Agricultural Enhancement Plan.